IRS Audit Without Receipts

 What if I provide fake receipts during an IRS audit?

 Providing the IRS with false information or forged documents is tax fraud.
 If you provide an auditor with fraudulent documents or if they believe that you are lying, they will refer your case to IRS Criminal Investigation for review.
 Tax fraud can lead to imprisonment and hundreds of thousands of dollars in penalties.
+We can’t state enough that only the reconstruction of receipts is legal; fake receipts will just add to your troubles.

 What if I don’t have receipts for capital improvements?

 If you don’t have receipts for capital improvements, talk to the contractor who worked on your property.
 They likely have records of the transaction.
-Look for canceled checks or credit card payments made to contractors and back up these records with old emails or other communication about the capital improvements.
+Look for canceled checks or credit card payments made to contractors, and back up these records with old emails or other communication about the capital improvements.

 How can you get through a Schedule C audit with no receipts?